EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 So, in true DevSecOpsDad fashion, we’re automating the cleanup. 🧑‍💻 In this post, we’ll use PowerShell and the Microsoft Graph API to hunt down unsupported devices hiding in Defender’s Threat & Vulnerability Management tables.
 With one script, we’ll pull real-time EoL data, drop it into a tidy CSV, and hand your security or compliance team an instant report card of what’s aging out across the environment.

-# In this Post We Will:
+# In this Post We Will Cover:
-- Understand Why Identifying End-of-Life Systems Matters (and What You Can Do About It)
+- ⚙️ Understanding Why Identifying End-of-Life Systems Matters (and What You Can Do About It)
-- Review Practical Use Cases for End of Life Automation
+- 📖 Review Practical Use Cases for End of Life Automation
-- Use Advanced Hunting to Find EoL Devices and Software
+- 👁️ Using Advanced Hunting to Find EoL Devices and Software
+- 🔍 Interpreting the columns (at a glance)
+- 👨‍💻 The normal “check EoL” workflow (what an analyst actually does)
+- 💡 From KQL to Graph — Why We’re Hunting the Smart Way
-- Automate it!
+- ⚡ Automating it!
-- Review Quality Checks & Gotchas
+- 🛠️ Quality checks & gotchas
-- Discover Why Graph + Advanced Hunting is the Way
+- ✅ Why Graph + Advanced Hunting is the Way
-- Discuss Smart Variations
+- 🧠 Smart variations you might add later
-- Cover Other Useful Automations You Might Add
+- 🚀 Other useful automations you can add (same pattern)
-- Troubleshoot
+- 🩺 Troubleshooting
-- Wrap it Up!
+- 🏁 Wrapping It Up
+- 📚 Bonus: Want to Go Deeper?
+- 🔗 References (good to keep handy)

 <br/>
 <br/>
 <br/>
 <br/>

-⚙️ Why Identifying End-of-Life Systems Matters (and What You Can Do About It)
+# ⚙️ Why Identifying End-of-Life Systems Matters (and What You Can Do About It)

 In cybersecurity, “end-of-life” doesn’t just mean old — it means unprotected.
 When hardware or software reaches its end-of-support date, vendors stop delivering security patches, firmware updates, and compatibility fixes.
 Those forgotten assets quickly turn into easy footholds for attackers looking for unpatched vulnerabilities or outdated agents to exploit. 🧟‍♂️